CabraKill/DockRay/README.md

 ## Docker
 Install docker and congfigure non-sudo execution for docker CLI.

+## How does it work ?
+DockRay calls docker CLI to get container's info and run actions.

+Until there is a stable/official cross-platform docker lib to use, it shall be how it works.

 ## TODO:
 <image src="README/work_in_progress.jpg" width= 200>

+- [x] List available containers
+- [ ] Update loading screen (**DOING**)
 - [ ] Add yaru theme for linux
 - [ ] Add grid layoyt
 - [ ] Add running containers viw